-Thursday 2nd March 2017 sees World Book Day celebrate its 20th anniversary.
+Thursday 2nd March 2017 sees World Book Day celebrated its 20th anniversary.

-World Book Day is a charity event held annualy celebrating authors, books and reading.
-It aims to allow kids to explore the depths of books, the imagination that is gained from reading and provide them with the opprtunity to own a book of their own for free.
+World Book Day is a charity event held annually celebrating authors, books and reading.
+It aims to allow kids to explore the depths of books, the imagination that is gained from reading and provide them with the opportunity to own a book of their own for free.

 Government studies have shown that children who regularly read novels outside of school are associated with higher scores in reading assessments than those who don’t.
 In the study, Clark and Rumbold said that there are also other benefits of reading for pleasure.
 These include increased general knowledge, a better understanding of other cultures and attaining a broader vocabulary.

 Everyone can take part in world book day.
 It is dedicated to helping children engage more with the books and authors that they love as well as aiding them in the exploration of new books and authors that they will love just as much.